iCaran/theBlog/content/about.md

 A tech enthusiast with a passion for innovation and learning.
 Connect with Karan on [LinkedIn](https://www.linkedin.com/in/karanpratapshaw/).

 **Divyanshu Kumar**
-An avid learner and tech aficionado, always exploring new frontiers in technology.
+An avid learner and tech aficionado, always exploring arcane knowledge.
 Connect with Divyanshu on [LinkedIn](https://www.linkedin.com/in/divyanshu-kumar-7ab58a272/).

 Join us on this journey as we delve into various subjects and share our perspectives.
 We welcome your thoughts, suggestions, and contributions to make this blog a vibrant community of like-minded individuals.